Lissy93/dashy/README.md

 3. Start dev server: `yarn dev`

 Hot reload is enabled, so changes will be automatically detected, compiled and refreshed.

-Like most Git repos, we are following the [Github Flow](https://guides.github.com/introduction/flow) standard.
-1. Create a branch (or fork if you're not a collaborator)
-2. Code some awesome stuff, then add and commit your changes
-3. Create a Pull Request, complete the checklist and ensure the build succeeds
-4. Follow up with any reviews on your code
-5. Merge 🎉

-Branch names are specified in the following format: `[TYPE]/[TICKET]_[TITLE]`.
-E.g. `FEATURE/420_Awesome-feature` or `FIX/690_login-server-error`.

-Most commit messages use git [commit emojis](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) - e.g. ✨ = New feature, 🐛 = Bug fix, 💄 = UI stuff, 🚧 = Work in progress, 🌐 = Language, 🔖 = New release, and so on.
-Take a look at [gitmoji.dev](https://gitmoji.dev/) for a list of what each emoji indicates

-Before you submit your pull request, please ensure you've checked off all the boxes in the template.
-For your PR to be merged, it must:
-- Must be backwards compatible
-- Any new features should be documented
-- The build, lint and tests (run by GH actions) should all pass (there are some exceptions)
-- There must not be any merge conflicts

 If you're new to web development, I've put together a short [list of resources](https://github.com/Lissy93/dashy/blob/master/docs/developing.md#resources-for-beginners), to help beginners get started